 Tbilisi, the capital of Georgia, is a rapidly expanding city, currently counting 1,2 million inhabitants.
 Its central train station, famous for its Gold Market with jewellery, is surrounded by a growing number of regional buses and taxi's.
-ZJA was asked by GRDC
+The architects ZJA were asked by GRDC

 to redesign the train station, turning it into a modern travellers hub with shopping and services.